You’re here for breastfeeding tips, but I need to share a quick story with you first:

 Last week I answered the door.
 It was the pizza man.
 He looked…uncomfortable.
 I thought maybe I smelled bad?
 Maybe I had spit up on my shoulder?
 I closed the door.
 I looked down.
 I realized why he looked so…uncomfortable.
-My boob was hanging out of my shirt because I forgot to put it away after my baby was done feeding and I answered the door.
+My breast was hanging out of my shirt because I forgot to put it away after my baby was done feeding and I answered the door.
 As I stood there thinking about what had just transpired I couldn’t believe it…he forgot to give me the dips!

 Breastfeeding has been a challenging journey for me.